jzzheng22/hlp21-project-group-3/doc/Features.md

 - Each new symbol *comes with its own unique name label*.

 ### Selecting Symbols
-- May be done by: clicking on a symbol or dragging a box over multiple symbols.
+- May be done by:
+    - Clicking on a symbol
+    - Dragging a box over multiple symbols.

 ### Deleting Selected Symbols
 - May be done via drop-down menu or by pressing the 'delete' key.